Máirín Beaumont: Career

-Beaumont was among the founding staff of Louise Gavan Duffy's Scoil Bhríde in 1917, and continued to work there after her marriage.
+Beaumont was among the founding staff of Louise Gavan Duffy's Scoil Bhríde in 1917 and continued to work there after her marriage.
 She also worked as an external examiner in education in the National University of Ireland.
 After Irish independence, Beaumont worked with a number of women's and social activism groups.
 She was a member of the Dublin Playgrounds Committee from the early 1930s, a group who ran play and childcare facilities.
 She served as president for the National University Women Graduates Association from 1951 to 1952, as well as serving as president of the UCD branch.

 In the 1950s and 1960s, she was a member and sat on the executive of the Irish Countrywomen's Association (ICA), lecturing on Association courses on Irish literature.
-She was the vice-chair for the ICA's sub-committee on "residential courses" which was founded in January 1953, and in this capacity she took part in talks with the Kellogg Foundation to secure funding for the project.
+She was the vice-chair for the ICA's sub-committee on "residential courses" which was founded in January 1953, and in this capacity, she took part in talks with the Kellogg Foundation to secure funding for the project.
 During the committee meeting at Termonfeckin, County Louth, Beaumont chaired the session which chose the ultimate location of the college, An Grianán with the building being purchased with funds from the Kellogg Foundation.

-Beaumont died in St Vincent's hospital, Dublin on 19 January 1972.
+Beaumont died in St Vincent's hospital in Dublin on 19 January 1972.
 Her body was donated to the College of Surgeons.